-As noted earlier, the date of April 7, 30 A.D. is a little too close to Luke's data concerning the commencement of the ministries of John the Baptist and Jesus, respectively.
-We would then be using Luke to date the crucifixion, but relying on John's account of Jesus' ministry ending after only a year, rather than Luke's account of a three-year ministry.
+As noted earlier, the date of April 7, 30 A.D. is a little too close to Luke's data concerning the commencement of the ministries of John the Baptist and Jesus, respectively, and its duration (according to John) of at least three years.
+We would then be using Luke in part to date the crucifixion, and also relying on John's account of Jesus' ministry ending on a third Passover, rather than taking literally the other gospels' accounts, which mention only a single (albeit the final) Passover.
 The scales are tipped decisively in favor of A.D.
-33, however, by two other undeniable historical facts.
+33, moreover, by two other undeniable historical facts.

 The first is a seemingly remote event in Rome, which might be thought at first to have no connection to Jesus' crucifixion and death.
 In the last weeks of A.D.
 31, Tiberius Caesar first deposed, then allowed to be killed, his tyrannical prime minister and strongman Sejanus, who was (according to Philo and Josephus) vindictively anti-Semitic.
 It was under his influence that Pontius Pilate committed a number of violent outrages against the Jews in the first years of his rule, as reported by Josephus.
 But after his death, Tiberius sent word to his governors to treat the Jews with more respect for their customs and ways.
 Many scholars thus argue that Pilate's vacillation in condemning Jesus was because he did not want to be embarrassed before Tiberius under this new edict, while if the trial had occurred in A.D.
 30, while Sejanus was still running things, Pilate would have had no fears whatsoever on that score.